PHOTOS: After The Storm, Haitians In The Bahamas Depend On The Kindness Of Strangers

 toggle caption

 A month after Hurricane Dorian devastated the Bahamas, 14,000 people are still displaced and living in shelters like the Kendal Isaacs Gymnasium in Nassau.
-On October 5, evacuees complained that the building temperature was too cold so many spent time outdoors.
+On Oct.
+5, evacuees complained that the building temperature was so low that many spent time outdoors.

 Cheryl Diaz Meyer for NPR

-Note: Editor's note: This story includes images that some readers may find disturbing.